aidantr/FuzzyCRegression.jl/docs/src/theory.md

 ## Useful Properties

 1. FRC can be solved in a single step through standard non-linear minimization.
 This makes it substantially faster than previous approaches, which require iteration over all possible groupings of units into groups.
-While FCR remains quite efficient with large datasets, computation time for iterative approaches becomes prohibitive.
+While FCR remains quite efficient with large datasets, computation times for iterative algorithms become prohibitive.

 2. The “fuzziness” of the FCR groups is governed by the regularization parameter $m$, where group assignment becomes binary as $m \rightarrow 1$.
 Choosing $m$ allows one to better accommodate the uncertainty of group membership in realistic datasets, where noise means that cluster membership cannot be ascertained with certainty.
-Moreover, it FCR can then recover the full distribution of effects.
+Moreover, it means that FCR can then recover the full distribution of effects.

-3. Since FCR is a GMM problem, it's asymptotic properties follow from standard arguments and we are able to derive analytic standard errors.
+3. Since FCR is a GMM problem, it's asymptotic properties follow from standard theory and we are able to derive analytic standard errors.